Cat and Dog Microchipping in Carmel

 Though the number of pets entering animal shelters has declined annually, there are still more pets entering than their is capacity for.
 Fortunately, the number of pets euthanized has also declined.
 In part, this is because more pets are finding their way back home after becoming lost.
 According to a study published in the Journal of the American Veterinary Medical Association, stray pets who were microchipped were returned to their owners by an astonishingly high percentage.
-At Hazel Dell Animal Hospital in Carmel, we advise all our clients to take advantage of our pet microchipping and increase the odds their pet returns home if they become lost.
+At Hazel Dell Animal Hospital in Carmel, we advise all our clients to take advantage of our cat and dog microchipping and increase the odds their pet returns home if they become lost.

-How Microchipping Works
+How Cat and Dog Microchipping Works

 Cat and dog microchipping is quick, easy and requires zero anesthesia.
 Since a microchip is as tiny as a grain of rice, we inject it hypodermically and is no more painful than your pet’s vaccines.
 Once placed between your pet’s shoulder blades, the microchip is typically good for life.
 Then, the microchip can be electronically scanned to identify them.
 As nearly maintenance free as they are though, you must keep contact information current on the microchips associated online registry.
 Animal shelter and veterinary workers use the unique number each microchip contains to look up your information on the registry.
 If your microchipped dog or cat becomes lost, animal shelter workers and veterinarians can electronically scan their microchip and look up your information to alert you.